 For this reason, I recommend always setting the last argument for VLOOKUP explicitly: TRUE = approximate match, FALSE = exact match.
 The argument is optional, but providing a value makes you think about it, and provides a visual reminder in the future.

-We'll look how to overcome the problem of last match and unsorted data below.
+We'll look at how to overcome the problem of last match and unsorted data below.

 "Normal" approximate match